Code-Institute-Submissions/Dynjashik-MSP3-Movie-collection_OctREsub/README.md

 Next bug was deleting random movie with a modal because of all delete modals had one id for all movies.
 It was fixed by adding unique id for each delete modal.

 Other bug was on the Profile page with "Update" button.
 It didn't matter what it was chosen in confirming question, YES or NO, the information was updated in any case.
-The problem was solved by changing NO option from html tag <button> to <a> and href - on data-target with help of stackoverflow.com.
+The problem was solved by changing NO option from html tag "button" to "a" and href - on data-target with help of stackoverflow.com.

 Next fixed bug was discovered with mentor when user updated any movie information, field "created by" became empty.
 Proplem was in code in file app.py.
 We should overwrite field "created_by" in db in app.route edit movie.